Open telemetry collector

 For StackState integration, it's simple: StackState offers an OTLP endpoint using the gRPC protocol and uses bearer tokens for authentication.
 This means configuring your OpenTelemetry collector to send data to StackState is easy and standardized.

-A Kubernetes cluster with an application that is instrumented with Open Telemetry
+A Kubernetes cluster with an application that is

 An API key for StackState

 Permissions to deploy the open telemetry collector in a namespace on the cluster (i.e. create resources like deployments and configmaps in a namespace).
-To be able to enrich the data with Kubernetes attributes permission is needed to create a cluster role and role binding.
+To be able to enrich the data with Kubernetes attributes permission is needed to create a and role binding.

 helm chart configuration